JVault

 1. Base purchase price on tokensale (without taking into account any discounts)

-2. Minimum purchase price (including all possible discounts from the referral system and WL SBT)
+2. Minimum purchase price (including all possible discounts from and )

 3. Soft Cap (minimum amount of raised funds at which the presale will be successfully completed)